-- Complete a state-approved teacher preparation program OR complete a state-approved alternative pathway teacher preparation program; verify at least three years of K–12 teaching experience outside of Washington and hold a regular certificate in another state.
+- Complete a state-approved educator preparation program OR complete a state-approved alternative pathway educator preparation program; verify at least three years of K–12 teaching experience outside of Washington and hold a regular certificate in another state.

-- Pass the Washington assessment requirements for admission to teacher preparation programs, the Washington Educator Skills Tests-Basic (WEST-B).
+- Pass the Washington assessment requirements for admission to educator preparation programs, the Washington Educator Skills Tests-Basic (WEST-B).

 - Pass the Washington Educator Skills Tests-Endorsements (WEST-E) for designated content endorsements.

 For further information on other types of educator certificates, including advanced professional certification, access educator certification requirements links.

 - In April 2009, the Washington legislature passed a bill that significantly changes the way teachers earn the professional certificate.
 Beginning September 1, 2011, applicants need: